Starttoaster/docker-traefik/README.md

 These files configure a Traefik reverse proxy that sets up LetsEncrypt certs for your public webapps.
 In my example, I set up a DokuWiki (excellent plain text with markdown wiki app) and a NextCloud server with database (think Dropbox replacement.)
 Each webapp can have a different subdomain on the domain you've purchased.
 While doing this I felt there was no really simple guide to achieve this result, and may be a little confusing for other people, so here you go.

-I purchase my domain through NameCheap.
+I purchased my domain through NameCheap.
 Whatever domain dealer you go through, you're going to need to set up DNS records properly through them.
 I recommend NameCheap because of how simple it was, but as long as the provider allows wildcard DNS records it should be safe.
 In NameCheap I added these:

  - Type | Host | Value | TTL
  - A Record | * | IP-ADDRESS | Automatic